Chicago Transit Authority (CTA) Buses and Trains

 The University operates daytime and nighttime shuttles around campus and Hyde Park.
 These shuttles are free with your University ID.

-At the Law School, a small number of spaces are offered each year to graduating students via lottery.
-There is no other student parking in the Law School parking lot.
-However, anyone can park there from 3:30 p.m. to 8 a.m. on weekdays, and all day on weekends.
+There is no student parking in the Law School parking lot.
+However, anyone can park there from 3:30 p.m. to 8:00 a.m. on weekdays, and all day on weekends.
 Students are encouraged to move their cars to the lot if they will be working or studying late in the building.

 For information on parking in campus lots or obtaining a permit, visit the University parking website.